 - Live in the Grand Rapids, Michigan area

-Thanks to mobile banking, you can use Northpointe as an online-only bank from anywhere in the US.
-That, along with very low fees and competitive interest rates, may be enough to tempt you to sign up even if you don’t have a branch within a thousand miles of home.
+Thanks to mobile banking, you can use Northpointe as an online-only bank from anywhere in the U.S. That, along with low fees and competitive interest rates, may be enough to tempt you to sign up, even if you don’t have a branch near home.
 Online banking transfers are free to other banks and you can add funds to your accounts with mobile banking deposits using your smartphone and the Northpointe Bank app.

-The flagship account at Northpointe Bank is the Ultimate Money Market.
-This account pays up to 2.30% APY, which is more than 20x the national average.
-This rate is available only for balances of $25,000 to $1 million and is guaranteed for two years.
+The Ultimate Money Market account at Northpointe pays up to 0.45% APY, which is several times higher than the national rate, but not as good as the top-earning money markets out there.
+This rate is available for balances of $5,000 to $2 million.
 Current rates are as follows:

 |Ultimate Money Market|

 |$2,500 to $4,999.99||0.25%|